pcbrendel/pcbrendel.github.io/_posts/2019-2-11-baseballsavant-statcast-leaderboards-download-rstats-baseballr.md

 - `sprint_speed`
 - `running_splits_90_ft`

 Each leaderboard has different parameters that can be specific to alter the content of the downloads, but not all parameters work for every leaderboard.
 (I would check the leaderboard interface on BaseballSavant directly if you are not sure which ones to use.)
+Some of the leaderboards do not include a variable for the `year` selected, so the function will check if it exists and, if not, it will add a column based on your parameter setting.

 Here is an example of the `expected_statistics` leaderboard for pitchers who faced at least 250 batters in 2018: